Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Conclusion

 \section{Conclusion}

-In this paper, we revisit existing state-of-the-art frameworks and propose a novel, efficient hierarchical mixing architecture (HiMA) for low-light ISP.
-Our method combines channel-wise attention and Mamba, leveraging their unique characteristics to enhance performance across different feature scales.
-To overcome the limitation of rough preprocessing based on a fixed ratio, we introduce LoDA, which adaptively aligns illumination through multi-scale local distribution adjustment.
-Additionally, to fully exploit the information available in the RAW domain, we propose MPF, which utilizes high-frequency features to improve detail restoration during the fusion stage.
-Extensive experiments on several public datasets, both qualitative and quantitative, demonstrate the effectiveness of our method, which outperforms existing approaches while maintaining efficiency with just 73.5\% parameters of the latest best method.
+In this paper, we propose a novel and efficient hierarchical mixing architecture (HiMA) for low-light RAW image enhancement.
+Our method integrates channel-wise attention and Mamba modules across different feature scales, leveraging their complementary strengths to enhance performance while reducing model complexity.
+To overcome the limitation of fixed-ratio preprocessing, we introduce LoDA, which adaptively aligns illumination through multi-scale local distribution adjustment.
+Furthermore, to fully exploit the information available in the RAW domain, we design MPF to utilize high-frequency features for more accurate detail restoration during fusion.
+Extensive experiments on multiple public datasets, both qualitative and quantitative, demonstrate that our approach achieves superior performance with only 73.5\% of the parameters of the latest state-of-the-art method.
+Although the training stability on the SID Fuji dataset remains slightly lower and deploying Mamba-based models on edge devices is still challenging, these aspects open up valuable directions for future research.

 {

 }

 \maketitlesupplementary